bu-bioinfo/bf510/index.md

 ### Attendance

-Attendance is not used as a criterion for assessment in this course.
-This a primarily in-person course and lectures and discussion are held at BRB115.
+Per university policy, this class is held in person.
+However, attendance is not used as a criterion for assessment in this course.
-Zoom links and recordings will be made available during/after each session to accomodate the ongoing COVID situation until Feb 18, 2022 and as directed by BU policy.
+Zoom links and recordings will be made available during/after each session to accomodate all learners.

 ### Policy on Religious Observances

 Due dates can be revised for documented